tannerhelland/tannerhelland-dot-com/_posts/2012-09-18-convert-temperature-rgb-algorithm-code.markdown

 ## addendum October 2014

-[Renaud Bédard](https://twitter.com/renaudbedard) has put together a great online demonstration of this algorithm.
+[Renaud Bédard](https://twitter.com/renaudbedard) has put together a great online demonstration of this algorithm (including a translation to GLSL).
 [Check it out here](https://www.shadertoy.com/view/lsSXW1), and thanks to Renaud for sharing!

 ## addendum April 2015